Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 Ventilation: Generally speaking, the more expensive your helmet is, the more well-ventilated it will be.
 Companies spend thousands trying to make helmets aerodynamic, but they also spend big money to make sure your head stays cool.
 Even when it is cold out, you'll want a helmet that is well-ventilated so that your sweat and excess heat will evaporate up and away from your head rather than drip into your eyes.

-We evaluated helmets our staff members own and use regularly, along with a handful of helmets we deemed worthy of being the best.
-Through direct side-by-side comparison and actual bike rides, on and off-road, we put the helmets through their paces, judging them for fit, comfort, ventilation and value.
+We evaluated helmets our staff members own and use regularly, along with a handful of helmets we deemed worthy of being the best — resulting in almost 20 helmets tested, total.
+Through direct side-by-side comparison and actual bike rides, on and off-road, we put the helmets through their paces over dozens of hours, judging them for fit, comfort, ventilation and value.
 Before you ask, no, we did not crash-test these.
 They do, however, all meet the safety requirements outlined above.